openstack/cyborg-specs/specs/ussuri/approved/policy-defaults-refresh.rst

 https://specs.openstack.org/openstack/keystone-specs/specs/keystone/rocky/define-default-roles.html

-In addition, we can use the new "system scope" concept to define which users are global administrators: https://specs.openstack.org/openstack/keystone-specs/specs/keystone/queens/system-scope.html
+In addition, we can use the new "system scope" concept to define which users are system administrators: https://specs.openstack.org/openstack/keystone-specs/specs/keystone/queens/system-scope.html

 Use Cases